cerner/fhir.cerner.com/content/millennium/r4/financial/general/insurance-plan.md

 <%= json(:r4_insuranceplan_bundle) %>

-## Retrieve by id
+## Retrieve by ID

-List an individual InsurancePlan by its id:
+List an individual insurance plan by the associated ID:

     GET /InsurancePlan/:id